JenniferPylko/openlore/conduits/abrecis/introduction.md

 The [great primordial entity](deities/creator.md) created the sun and planets of the [Abrecis system](solar-system.md) billions of years ago.
 Nearly all of this [conduit's](/cosmology/conduit.md) history took place on the 2nd planet from the sun, also called Abrecis.

+Additionally, there were multiple accessible subconduits, including [The Unfathomable Night](subconduits/unfathomable-night.md).

 ## Eras

 The history of Abrecis can be segmented up pretty nicely into a number of distinct [eras](eras.md), depending on what historical paradigm they are viewed from: